 Marco is the designate Music Director of VoceAllOpera starting from season 2021.

-Upcoming events include Carmina Burana at Isola d'Elba, a concert in Florence with Orchestra di Toscana Classica, Bluebeard’s Castle in Novara and Jesi, symphonic concerts in Mexico, with Orchestra Filarmonica Campana and the New Year Concert in Vicenza with the Orchestra del Teatro Olimpico (powered by Società del Quartetto).
-In the near future he will debut at the Teatro Filarmonico di Verona with the Orchestra della Fondazione Arena di Verona, at the Teatro Massimo di Palermo conducting La cambiale di matrimonio, concerts with the Apulian Youth Symphony Orchestra and Orchestra di Padova e del Veneto, L'occasione fa il ladro in Novara, at the Royal Opera House Muscat (Oman) with the Orchestra dell’Accademia del Teatro alla Scala conducting Ahmed – The lion of the sea by Alberto Colla and C’era due volte il Barone Lamberto, a new opera, winner of the CompositoriAllOpera Competition powered by VoceAllOpera in many Italians opera houses and Evgeni Onjegin at the Nederlandse Reisopera.
+Upcoming events include Carmina Burana at Isola d'Elba, a concert in Florence with Orchestra di Toscana Classica, Madama Butterfly in Sassari, Bluebeard’s Castle in Novara and Jesi, symphonic concerts in Mexico, with Orchestra Filarmonica Campana and the New Year Concert in Vicenza with the Orchestra del Teatro Olimpico (powered by Società del Quartetto).
+In the near future he will debut at the Teatro Filarmonico di Verona with the Orchestra della Fondazione Arena di Verona, at the Teatro Massimo di Palermo conducting La cambiale di matrimonio, concerts with the Apulian Youth Symphony Orchestra and Orchestra di Padova e del Veneto, L'occasione fa il ladro in Novara, at the Royal Opera House Muscat (Oman) with the Orchestra dell’Accademia del Teatro alla Scala conducting Ahmed – The lion of the sea by Alberto Colla, C’era due volte il Barone Lamberto, a new opera, winner of the CompositoriAllOpera Competition powered by VoceAllOpera in many Italians opera houses and Evgeni Onjegin at the Nederlandse Reisopera.

 With a naturally strong affinity for the repertoire from the early 20th century of Bartók, Stravinsky and Ravel, Marco conducted Bluebeard’s Castle in Milan with laVerdi Orchestra.